• Skip to primary navigation

 Using a fermenting crock is an easy way to get started canning right now.
 (Tip: learn safe canning and safe preservation methods right from the start.
 We suggest the Ball/Bernardin Book of Canning for beginners.)

-The best thing about crocks is how easy they are to use.
+The best thing about fermenting crocks is how easy they are to use.
 For either type of crock, make sure you clean it and wash your vegetables before getting started.

 Your exact brine solution will vary depending on the type and amount of vegetables you plan to use.
 Get yourself a fermentation recipe book, pick an easy one to start, and follow the measurements.